ZigZagJoe/ISP-SIMM_public/README.txt

 | RESET_OUT header                                  |
 -----------------------------------------------------

 OPTIONAL.
 This allows the SIMM to automatically reset the Mac and hold it in reset while SIMM read/write operations are in progress.
 Open collector output, 5V logic safe.

-Connect to the system RESET input (such as found on the reset button) or to an appropriate header (ie. Pin A12 of SE/30 PDS).
+Connect to the a RESET pin (such as found on the reset button) or on a header (ie. Pin A12 of SE/30 PDS).

 Make very certain you are connecting this correctly or you WILL cause damage to either the SIMM or your macintosh.

-You can test by plugging the wire into the appropriate location on your logic board, and then connecting it to ground using a 100-1000 ohm resistor.
+You can test by plugging the wire into the appropriate location on your logic board, and then connecting it to ground using a 100 - 1000 ohm resistor.

 Your system should reset and not boot until disconnected.

 -----------------------------------------------------
 | Serial (UART) header                              |
 -----------------------------------------------------

 The ISP-SIMM has a hardware UART exposed on the serial header.

 All UART data received is forwarded to USB serial, and all input to the USB serial is sent to the UART connected device.
 See above for configuration notes.

 This is a SM04B-SURS type connector.
 Pin 1 is designated by a small triangle.